JTruedinger/Measuring-Vowels-Praat/README.md

 The script measure the formants at the midpoint by default.
 You can just change that.
 A few different timepoints are already supplied.

 # How to cite:
-Trüdinger, Johanens (2024).
+Trüdinger, Johannes (2024).
 Measuring Vowels_Script. https://github.com/JTruedinger.